smithery-ai/coincap-mcp/README.md

 Gets a list of all crypto assets available in coincap API

-## How to use
+## Development - local build

-You can build it locally for now, I will publish this to npx eventually...
+To build it locally:

 On MacOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
 On Windows: `%APPDATA%/Claude/claude_desktop_config.json`